Yousuf v. SamantarThe first human rights case to address atrocities in Somalia under the Siad Barre regime.

 Samantar chiefly contended that because a state acts through its individual officials, those officials should enjoy the same immunity that the FSIA provides for

-In response, CJA and Supreme Court counsel Patricia Millet argued that the Fourth Circuit correctly interpreted the FSIA to apply only to states and their agencies and instrumentalities--legal categories which, under standard rules of construction, do not include individual officials.
+In response, CJA and Supreme Court counsel Patricia Millet argued that the Fourth Circuit correctly interpreted the FSIA to apply only to states and their agencies and instrumentalities - legal categories which, under standard rules of construction, do not include individual officials.
 Any possible immunities for individual officials would be governed by common law principles, which were not superseded by the FSIA.
-Moreover, even if Samantar were correct that a suit against the official is a suit against state, Samantar would no longer be shielded since he, as a former official of a defunct political entity, is no longer ‘
+Moreover, even if Samantar were correct that a suit against the official is a suit against that official's state, Samantar would no longer be shielded since he, as a former official of a defunct political entity, was no longer "

-And crucially, immunity cannot shield those responsible for torture and extrajudicial killing, because under international law, no official has the lawful authority to violate these universal human rights norms.
+And crucially, we argued that immunity cannot shield those responsible for torture and extrajudicial killing, because under international law, no official has the lawful authority to violate these universal human rights norms.
 Torture and crimes against humanity are not privileged official acts, meriting the protection of the courts.

 Supreme Court Rules Unanimously Against Immunity for Samantar

-By a 9-0 decision, the U.S. Supreme Court affirmed the Fourth Circuit Court of Appeal's decision that Samantar is not shielded from suit by the FSIA, holding that the FSIA does not immunize individual officials.
-The Court did note that common law immunities may still apply and remanded the case for proceedings in the U.S. District Court for the Eastern District of Virginia.
+In a 9-0 decision, the U.S. Supreme Court affirmed the Fourth Circuit's decision that Samantar was not shielded from suit by the FSIA, on the grounds that the FSIA does not immunize individual officials from suit.
+The Supreme Court did note that common law immunities may still apply, and it remanded the case for proceedings in the U.S. District Court for the Eastern District of Virginia.

-CJA and our clients would like to thank the many people and organizations who helped make this victory a reality.
-In particular, we would also like to thank our Supreme Court counsel Patricia Millett of Akin Gump Strauss Hauer & Feld, LLP and co-counsel Cooley Godward & Kronish, LLP.
+CJA and our clients would like to extend a warm thanks to the many people and organizations who helped make this victory a reality.
+In particular, we thank our Supreme Court counsel Patricia Millett of Akin Gump Strauss Hauer & Feld LLP and our pro bono co-counsel Cooley LLP.

 Further Proceedings in the U.S. District Court for the Eastern District of Virginia

-Defendant filed a motion for summary judgment on November 21, 2011 which the court denied in December.
+Samantar filed a motion for summary judgment on November 21, 2011, which the court denied in December.

-Trial was scheduled to begin February 21, 2012.
-After filing and losing two more motions to stay the proceedings (one at the trial court level and one at the 4th Circuit), on the evening of February 19, Samantar filed for bankruptcy, which by operation of statute deprived the trial court of jurisdiction and imposed an immediate stay of the proceedings.
-Attorneys from CJA and Akin Gump flew into action, filing and winning an emergency motion to lift that stay on February 21, and securing a new trial date of February 23.
+Trial was scheduled to begin on February 21, 2012.
+After filing and losing two more motions to stay the proceedings (one at the trial court level and one at the appellate level), on the evening of February 19, Samantar filed for bankruptcy, which by operation of statute deprived the trial court of jurisdiction and imposed an immediate stay of the proceedings.
+Attorneys from CJA and Akin Gump flew into action, filing and winning an emergency motion to lift that stay on February 21; they secured a new trial date of February 23.

 On the morning of February 23, Samantar personally appeared in court to enter his default, conceding both liability and damages.
 Significantly, Judge Brinkema questioned Samantar directly regarding his entry of default on all of the claims against him.
 Read the transcript here.
 After finding Samantar liable for the plaintiffs’ injuries, Judge Brinkema proceeded with a hearing on damages.
 CJA and Akin Gump attorneys presented the testimony of all our plaintiffs and several other key witnesses, as well as documentary evidence in support of compensatory and punitive damages.
 Read transcripts of the damages trial here [vol. 1] and here [vol. 2].
-Read the Court's judgment and $21 million damages award here.
+Read the court's judgment and $21 million damages award, handed down on August 28, 2012, here.